zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Blaire says, “Okay, I’ll follow your lead.”
 “To follow ( someone’s) lead” (lead) means to do what another person is doing, to imitate so meone else’s behavior, to copy what they’re doing, or to let them be the person t hat guides the conversation and you’re going to listen to what they’re saying and then try to say things that would be supportive of that.
 Blaire says, “ just don’t say anything insulting…like last time.”
 Antonio says, “Are you bringin g that up again?!”
 “To bring (something) up,” or “to bring up (something)” i s another two-word phrasal verb meaning to talk about something from the past, to introduce a new topic.
 It

  could mean either of those things.
 “Don’t bring that up again” means don’t talk about that negative or bad situation from the past.
-Y ou can also use “bring up” to mean introduce a new topic of conversation: “I’d like to bring up something we haven’t discussed yet.”
+You can also use “bring up” to mean introduce a new topic of conversation: “I’d like to bring up something we haven’t discussed yet.”
 So, it can mean both things.

 Well, obviously Antonio did something in the past that B laire is referring to – that Blaire is talking about.
 He says, “It’s not my fault tha t the entire town misinterpreted what I said!”
 Obviously, Antonio had ano ther problem in using a foreign language, some negative thing that happened that Blaire is bringing up again.
 He says, “It’s not my fault that the entire tow n misinterpreted what I said!”
 “To misinterpret” means to misunderstand, to think that someone is saying something different than what they really are.
 Antoni o says, “I was trying to compliment the women, not insult them.”
 So apparentl y, we can only guess, Antonio said something about some women.
 He was trying  to say something nice about them – something complimentary, but he proba bly didn’t know the language very well and so he, instead, insulted them, s aid something negative about the women, wherever they were.